 Massage is very beneficial for anyone, but particularly for those involved in sports at a high-level or on a frequent basis.
-It can release muscle tension, aid drainage and speed up the repair of any minor injuries thus improving performance as well as limiting potential injuries.
+It can release muscle tension, aid circulation and speed up the repair of any minor injuries thus improving performance as well as limiting potential injuries.
 Massage can also help pre- and post-event if you are training for a specific challenge.

-Osteopathy and Massage can help with the following injuries:
+Osteopathy, Medical Acupuncture and Massage can help with the following injuries:

 - Achilles tendonitis

 - joint imbalances

 - ligament sprains – e.g. feet, ankles, knees, back, wrists

 - muscle strains – e.g. neck, back, groin, hamstrings, calves

 - plantar fasciitis (pain on the sole of your foot)